dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## Core library changes

+### Opt in breaking changes

+Certain core libraries APIs will have a change in specified behavior only when interacting with opted in code.
+These changes are as follows.

 Calling the `.length` setter on a `List` of non-nullable element type with an argument greater than the current length of the list is a runtime error.

+The `Iterator.current` getter is given an non-nullable return type, and is changed such that the behavior if it is called before calling `Iterator.moveNext` or after `Iterator.moveNext` has returned `false` is unspecified and implementation defined.
+In most core library implementations, the implemented behavior will to return `null` if the element type is `nullable`, and otherwise to throw an error.

+### Legacy breaking changes

+We will make a small set of minimally breaking changes to the core library APIs that apply to legacy code as well.
+These changes are as follows.

+The `String.fromEnvironment` and `int.fromEnvironment` contructors have default values for their optional parameters.

 ## Migration features